material-components/material-components-ios/contributing/releasing.md

 `scripts/release/cut` will output the body of an email you should now send.

-### Create a release-candidate diff

-Create a diff but mark it as `--plan-changes` so it does not go into peoples needs review inboxes.

-    arc diff origin/master --nolint --plan-changes  --excuse release --message-file scripts/release/release_checklist.txt

-Do NOT `arc land` this diff, its purpose is to have someone sanity check the release.
+### Reset your state

+Releasing is important enough that we want to start with a clean slate.

+  scripts/release/manage_pods.py clean

-### Test the release branch
+### Test the release

-To test the branch locally you can run:

-    arc unit --everything

-Verify that the unit tests do not fail.

-Build and run the catalog and demo applications:

-    scripts/build_all_pod_projects
+  scripts/release/manage_pods.py install
+  scripts/build_all
+  scripts/test_all

 Identify why any failures occurred and resolve them before continuing.

-### Push the release branch early and often

-Push `release-candidate` to GitHub as you make necessary changes.
-This allows other people and machines to track the progress of the release.
+> Push `release-candidate` to GitHub as you make necessary changes.
+This allows other people and
+> machines to track the progress of the release.

-    git push origin release-candidate
+> `git push origin release-candidate`

-#### How to address release feedback
+#### Making changes

 Clients subscribed to the mailing list can now begin testing the release candidate branch.
 Address concerns by making relevant changes to the `release-candidate` branch using the standard `arc diff`